DarthLorenzo/bountyboard/README.md

 ## How to develop on Bountyboard

-The follow are the tools required for running the Bountyboard
+The follow are required for running the Bountyboard
 * Python Utilities
   * pip
   * virtualenv